yjyjmh/skeleton-in-the-cupboard/README.md

 ```
 Make sure to expose any ports used inside the container!
 I exposed 1389 of LDAP referer by default.

-_Side Note_:Referer to marshalsec Repo for LDAP setup
+_Side Note_: Refer to marshalsec project for LDAP setup

 ## Targets vulnerable (Not Confirmed):
 Asterix
 Nanosoft
 Beta
 ## Targets vulnerable (Confirmed):
 EWS-Corp “ψ(｀∇´)ψ